 Dodging obstacles is an art that requires precise and confident steering.

-To take it to the next level: Decrease the gaps between the cones.
-Or why not add an element of competition with a start and finish line?
+The closer the cones, the harder the exercise!
+Why not add an element of competition with a start and finish line?
 See who clocks the quickest time – guaranteed fun for your child.

 Challenge #4 – Riding one-handed

-Being able to ride confidently with one hand on the bars is a must-have skill.
-It's crucial for riding in traffic where your child will need to signal at junctions.
-As always, don’t rush the process.
+Being able to ride confidently with one hand on the bars is a must-have skill for your child.
+It's crucial preparation ahead of riding in traffic where your child will need to make clear one-handed signal at junctions.
+As always, don't rush the process.

 Challenge #5 – Peripheral vision

-One way to practice this sort of conscious checking is to get your child to ride past you; as they do so, you hold up a certain number of fingers or a small object.
+Here's what to do: Get your child to ride past you; as they do so, you hold up a certain number of fingers, or a small object, such as a pine cone or a ball.
 Their challenge is to glance over their shoulder and spot the number or recognise the object.
 Then call it out to you.

 Challenge #6 – Pin-sharp braking precision

-Whether at a stop sign or an unavoidable obstacle, controlled braking is key to staying safe.
+Whether at a stop sign or an unavoidable obstacle, controlled braking is a key skill for your child in order to ride safely on the roads.
 With a little bit of practice, your child should easily master this.